Thick and fluffy hotcakes that are perfect for celebrating the season.

 - 1/4 teaspoon salt

-- 2 tablespoons melted butter or butter substitute such as Earth Balance or 2 tablespoons coconut oil, or your favorite cooking spray
+- 2 tablespoons butter melted, you can use butter substitute such as Earth Balance, 2 tablespoons coconut oil, or your favorite cooking spray

 - Mix together the pumpkin, milk, egg, and vanilla extract.
 In a separate bowl, mix together flour, sugar, baking powder, spices, and salt.
 Fold mixture into dry ingredients.